ar-51/ar-51.github.io/docs/New Unreal Project/oculus quest.md

 ## Follow the "New Project" instructions from the Quest website
 Follow the instructions from the [quest website](https://developer.oculus.com/documentation/unreal/unreal-quick-start-guide-quest/)  to set up your project

 Remember to disable **Support OpenGL ES3.2** under Android ->Build.
 Quest projects will not work with that option ticked.
 Make sure to run the test under **"Meta XR Performance Window"** and select Mobile as your target platform.
+Also Remember to package the project for oculus using the "Package for Meta Quest devices" option.
 {: .warning }

 ## Ensure that your project is compatible with the Android guidelines